-The University Counseling Center is located in the Education and Humanities Building, Room 123 and is open from 8:30 AM to 4:30 PM, Monday-Friday.
+The University Counseling Center is located in Cottage 504 and is open from 8:30 a.m. to 4:30 p.m., Monday-Friday.
 Students are typically seen by appointment; however, students in crisis are seen as needed (walk-in).
-For appointments, please contact the Office of Counseling Services at (302) 857-7381or by walking into the offices located in the Education and Humanities Building.
+For appointments, please contact the Office of Counseling Services at 302.857.7381 or by walking into the offices located in Cottage 504.